jotd666/amidar500/README.md

 MINOR ISSUES:

+- paint sound stops with a slight increase of volume
 - small bits of paint not removed when rolling back
 - sometimes palette mixups when enemies are frightened and some are hanging/falling/killed
 - in VERY rare cases, power music doesn't loop properly